sreich/ore-infinium/README.md

 Inspired a lot by tekkit, but I'm not a fan of its overwhelming complexity, although it has some really great gameplay ideas/mechanisms.
 I aim to incorporate some of these ideas, improve them where I can, improve the process and make it easier and less grueling.
 For instance, the wiring is done by pressing a key which shows an overlay, and dragging and dropping.
 So it's not actually in the physical world, which makes things much easier to manage.

-Written in Java 8, LibGDX, artemis-odb, KryoNet, Scene2D.ui.
-It is cross platform across desktop platforms.
+Written in/using some libraries such as: **Java 8, LibGDX, artemis-odb, KryoNet, Scene2D.ui**

 reddit: http://reddit.com/r/ore-infinium